WilliwoodStudios/HeadUnit/README.md

-# HeadUnit
+# Brainiac HeadUnit

-This is the repo that holds all of the code that runs in the head unit
+This is the repo that holds all of the code that runs in the head unit.
+The main application UI logic is contained in the **phonegap** directory